MelodicMetrics/Target-ECommerce-Revenue-Analysis/README.md

     - **product_id**: A Unique ID given to each product available on the site
     - **seller_id**: Unique ID of the seller registered in Target
 ## Data Preparation and Cleaning
 To ensure accuracy and consistency, detailed cleaning processes were conducted for each dataset.
-Each process is documented in separate folders for easy navigation.
+These processes are documented in two separate folders to reflect the iterative nature of the cleaning efforts:
+1. [Data Cleaning (Part One)](./data-cleaning): This folder documents the initial cleaning steps taken to prepare the dataset for analysis.
+While this stage identified and addressed many key issues, it also revealed additional complexities in the dataset during subsequent analysis.
+The insights and challenges from this stage informed the next round of cleaning.
+2. [Data Cleaning (Part Two)](./data-cleaning-part-two): This folder builds on the foundation of Part One and documents the extensive iterative cleaning required to address the newly identified issues.
+With the inclusion of more cities and states, all prior steps had to be revisited and updated to reflect the expanded scope and refined accuracy of the dataset.

+While the first folder provides valuable context for the iterative cleaning process, the second folder contains the finalized, comprehensive cleaning steps that formed the basis for the final analysis.

 ### Cleaning Processes
 - **Geolocation Cleaning**
   - Folder: `data-cleaning/geolocation-cleaning`